-Biking is efficient, relatively inexpensive, reduces traffic congestion, reduces air pollution, and it touts a slew of health benefits.
-With half of all urban trips being less than 2 miles, and a third of all rural trips being less than 2 miles, biking is a realistic option for many city residents.
+Biking is efficient, relatively inexpensive, reduces traffic congestion, reduces air pollution, and touts a slew of health benefits.
+With half of all urban trips, biking is a realistic option.

 Many see biking as an intriguing transportation option but have concerns about safety for those riding.
 It is clear these concerns highlight particular safety inequities for cyclists of color, who face disproportionately higher fatality rates than white bicyclists.
 These disparities are coupled with the principle that transportation should increase and improve physical mobility for all people, so they can take advantage of economic and social opportunities.
 Centering equity in bike infrastructure planning is thus crucial to eliminating disparities and making cities better places to live.

 This is an accordion element with a series of buttons that open and close related content panels.

 Many cities are forming bicycle committees as a way to tackle bicycle-specific issues.
 The Bicycle Advisory Committee in Minneapolis, MN passed a resolution to prioritize equity in its work.

 City data can offer a wealth of information about who is underserved in a community, and who would benefit most from more resources.
 Charlotte, NC conducted a survey on bike participation that offers guidance for achieving bike equity in the city.